M-luthra07/DSA-Practice/README.md

 Q-2  Lemonade Change Link- https://leetcode.com/problems/lemonade-change/description/
 Problem Statement: Given an array representing a queue of customers and the value of bills they hold, determine if it is possible to provide correct change to each customer.
 Customers can only pay with 5$, 10$ or 20$ bills and we initially do not have any change at hand.
 Return true, if it is possible to provide correct change for each customer otherwise return false.

+Q-3  Shortest Job First  Link-
+Problem Statement: Given a list of job durations representing the time it takes to complete each job.
+Implement the Shortest Job First algorithm to find the average waiting time for these jobs.